 Address: 27000 S Mooney Blvd, Visalia, CA 93277

-Visalia is known for its many natural features, and one of them is the presence of beautiful oak trees throughout the area.
+Visalia is known for its many natural features, including beautiful oak trees.
 Mooney Grove Park celebrates these trees with opportunities for walking among them and touring historic buildings.
-The park was established in 1909 in an effort to protect the beautiful oak tree grove for the community’s future generations and is the oldest county park in the state.
+The park was established in 1909 to protect the beautiful oak tree grove for the community’s future generations and is the oldest county park in the state.

-If you’re traveling to Visalia on a family vacation, you’ll want to visit Mooney Grove Park for the trio of play structures and fun things at the park, which features climbing apparatuses, slides, and other activities.
-If you’re an avid fisher, the pond at the park is available for fishing, but make sure to have a fishing license before casting a line.
+Suppose you’re traveling to Visalia on a family vacation.
+In that case, you’ll want to visit Mooney Grove Park for the trio of play structures and fun things at the park, which features climbing apparatuses, slides, and other activities.
+If you’re an avid angler, the pond at the park is available for fishing, but have a fishing license before casting a line.
 There are also some opportunities to use paddle boats in the park, but it’s best to check with the park staff before arriving to see if they’re available.

 See Related: Fun & Best Things to Do in Big Sur, California